run2cmd/dotfiles/README.md

 possible.
 Here are some core features:

 - LSP support enabled by default.
 Support for languages and filetypes I work with.
 - Automcompletion enabled by default.
-Utilize LSP, buffers, tabnine, tags and snippets.
+Utilize LSP, buffers, tags and snippets.
 - Tag support for all files.
 You can choose to use LSP GoToDefinition function or Tags to find definitions.
 - Mapleader is set to `space`.
 It's just so much easier.
 - Use my own color scheme.
 It was based on `default` but evolved a lot into